RETURN-project/GEE.aux/README.md

 The JavaScript code should be pasted in a Google Earth Engine (GEE) [code editor](https://code.earthengine.google.com/) (registration is needed to get access the first time).
 After clicking on 'run' button, a new 'run' button should appear for the specific task under the tasks tab.
 The task will start after clicking this button.

-The python code can be executed after installing the Earth Engine Python API (from command line or via a python editor).
+The python code can be executed after installing the Earth Engine Python API.
 More information about the GEE and python installation of the GEE can be found [here](https://developers.google.com/earth-engine) and [here](https://developers.google.com/earth-engine/guides/python_install).